b2io/handbook/day-to-day.md

 Our quarterly meetings are an opportunity for the team to discuss and decide the trajectory of the company.
 We take an entire 8-hour day to delve deeper into topics that we don't have time to cover in weekly meetings.
 In the past we have discussed profit sharing, market rates, marketing, and hiring strategies.
-We spend part or most of the day offsite, typically at a restaurant.
-Kim ensures that we take breaks throughout the day.
+These meetings are subject to the availability of staff and happen less frequently as the staff shifts to be located across the country.

 ### Client Meetings